sylvaincom/github_tutorial/README.md

   - From the web navigator, click on `Code` then `Open with GitHub Desktop`.
 This will automatically open GitHub Desktop.
   - Once on GitHub Desktop, click on `Clone`.
 This will clone the GitHub repository which corresponds to your fork.
   - When asked _How are you planning to use this fork?_, select _To contribute to the parent project_.
-- Create a branch called `<student_branch>` (for example called it `john_d` if your name is "John Doe") and switch to this branch (it should be done for you by default, check `Current branch`).
+- Create a branch named `<student_branch>` (for example name it `john_d` if your name is "John Doe") and switch to this branch (it should be done for you by default, check `Current branch`).
 - Click on `Publish branch`.

 #### Do your modifications:
 - Click on `Open in Visual Studio Code` to open the code, corresponding to this branch of your forked repository, on VS Code. 💡 Visual Studio Code must be selected as your *external editor* on GitHub Desktop.
-  - On VS Code, on the bottom left, check that you are in the correct branch called `<student_branch>` (it should be done for you by default).
+  - On VS Code, on the bottom left, check that you are in the correct branch named `<student_branch>` (it should be done for you by default).
   - Select the `students.txt` file.
   - Modify this file by adding a ` -> done` at the end of the row with your name.
   - ⚠️ Do not forget to save the file after your modification!

 #### Publish your modifications and send a pull request (PR):
 - Go back to GitHub Desktop.
-  - Select the changed file called `students.txt` (it should be done for you by default).
+  - Select the changed file named `students.txt` (it should be done for you by default).
   - Add a commit message (by default it should be `Update students.txt`, which is fine). 💡 A commit message is for documentation purposes.
   - Click on `Commit to <student_branch>` to commit your changes on your branch.
   - Click on `Pull origin` *if* GitHub Desktop does the suggestion, otherwise there is no need.